dschnare/jekyll-tools/README.md

 ## LessBuild

-This plugin compiles LESS stylesheets starting at a source/main stylesheet that includes all dependent stylesheets.
+This plugin compiles LESS stylesheets starting at a main stylesheet that includes all dependent stylesheets.
 Compilation is determined by hooks specified in the config.yml file.
 If there is no `compile` hook then no compilation occurs.